jenkinsci/extensible-choice-parameter-plugin/README.md

 Japanese version of this document is README_ja.md

-Jenkins plugin to define choice build parameters whose choices can be provided in many ways.
+Jenkins plugin to define choice build parameters where the way to provide choices can be extended.

 What's this?
 ------------